textX/textX/docs/scoping.md

 (e.g. regular expressions or rules like 'ID'): these processors are *called bottom up* during model construction.
 Those object processors should generally be a very simple, usually just a type conversions so they don't need a fully constructed model.
-**Other object processors** (i.e. those operating on common rules) are called as, depicted above, on a constructed model, *in bottom up* fashion.
+**Other object processors** (i.e. those operating on common rules) are called, as depicted above, on a constructed model, *in bottom up* fashion.

 #### Use case: reference data in non-textx models